 Come looking for your favorite spirit of today and future favorite of tomorrow, as we should offer both.
-We aim to be competitive in the everyday Liquors that define our television and radio ads while simultaneously carrying a high-end and collectible selection of bourbons and single malt scotches that is small yet significant.
+We aim to be competitive in the everyday Spirits that define our television and radio ads while simultaneously carrying a high-end and collectible selection of bourbons and single malt scotches that is small yet significant.
 Pappy Van Winkle indeed resides in this house.

 From Spirits’ Director, Ed Nielsen,